The Twilight Zone (1959-64)

 To date, I have watched the first two seasons of The Twilight Zone and am currently halfway through the third.
 Season one and two I’ve watched on DVD and the shows are in their syndicated format.
 That is to say, they do not include the sponsorship messages given by Rod Serling at the end of each episode, along with his preview of the next instalment.
 However, the Blu-ray boxset of the entire series (via which I’m currently viewing season three) includes the commercial break title card midway through each show, along with the aforementioned sponsorship messages and preview preamble.
 There are occasionally additional advertisements for charities and such like after the end credits, along with trailers for Gunsmoke with James Arness.
 The Blu-ray release has been lovingly restored from the original 35mm negatives and look crisp and clear.
 Many of the episodes that are deemed “classic” have multiple commentary tracks by cast members, writers and film historians.
 This release is certainly the best way to watch The Twilight Zone.

 It’s hard to write anything about The Twilight Zone without referencing certain episodes.
-But as this has been done many times before, but far more keen-sighted critics and writers, I will simply mention those that I’ve personally enjoyed.
+But as this has been done many times before, by far more keen-sighted critics and writers, I will simply mention those that I’ve personally enjoyed.
 "The Invaders" written by Richard Matheson is a tense tale of a woman living in a remote cabin, terrorised by tiny alien invaders.
 As ever there’s a clever sting in the tail.
 "It's a Good Life" stars Billy Mumy as a child devoid of a moral compass, who has the ability to will anything into or out of existence.
 He subsequently holds sway over a rural farming community.
 Interestingly, this was the episode that Joe Dante chose to remake for Twilight Zone: The Movie in 1983.
 "The Monsters Are Due on Maple Street" intelligently documents how a suburban community quickly turns on itself during what appears to be an alien invasion.
 Claude Akins give a credible performance, but it is Rod Serling’s script that is the real star in this story.
 I also have a soft spot for the bitter sweet "Time Enough at Last", starring the great Burgess Meredith as a hen-pecked husband who just wants to be left alone to read.
 The final pay-off still has the power both to raise a wry smile and a pang of sadness.
 I’d also recommend "Long-Distance Call" about a child who speaks to their dead Grandma on a toy telephone.
 You can also see a young Richard Kiel as the alien Kanamit ambassador in "To Serve Man".
 After sharing their technology, along with curing disease and famine, human flock to join an exchange program and visit the Kanamit homeworld.
 But there’s a dark secret contained within a book left my the Kanamit ambassador.
 The ending is the stuff on TV legends.

 The Twilight Zone had an unprecedented influence on movies, television and pop culture in the years after its original broadcast.
 Many of it’s twist endings, iconic lines of dialogue and premises have become internet memes and are lovingly referenced in other shows.
 The theme tune, by Marius Constant, has itself has entered common parlance and become a signifier of the weird, odd and baroque.
 Just hum the first few bars of the intro music and most people with quickly guess that something off kilter has occurred.
 Such is the standing of Rod Serling’s show.
 So, if you enjoy portmanteau movies or dark TV show such as Black Mirror, then why not checkout the series that started it all.
 You’ll frequently find a wealth of great character actors, such as Lee Marvin, Lee Van Cleef, Vera Miles, Cloris Leachman, Dennis Hopper, Carol Burnett and Robert Duvall.
 And at twenty-five minutes an episode (apart from season four when they decided to double the length) these make ideal late-night viewing, often providing a bizarre or curious tale to ponder before sleep.
 Assuming that you’ll get any after some episodes.